AbdullahBakir97/Python-HackerRank-Tests/README.md

 - **Returns:**
   - An integer representing the number of dominant cells in the grid.
 - **Description:**
-  - This function calculates the number of dominant cells in the given grid based on the criteria mentioned above.
+  - The function iterates over each cell in the grid and checks if it is a dominant cell by comparing its value with the values of its neighboring cells.
+Neighboring cells include those that are horizontally, vertically, and diagonally adjacent

 #### Example Usage